The Atheist Bible, CC-BY Fabian M. Suchanek

 Humanist justice

-In summary, we thus have (1) a compensation that depends on the harm, (2) an apology that is tailored to the victim, and (3) a punishment that is tailored to the one who caused the harm.
-After that, the offense is maybe not forgotten.
-But it has to be pardoned, and it can no longer be used to establish a legal claim.
+In summary, we thus have (1) a compensation/reparation that depends on the harm, (2) an apology tailored to the victim, and (3) preventive measures tailored to the one who caused the harm.
+After that, while the offense is maybe not forgotten, it has to be pardoned, and can no longer be used to establish a legal claim.

 Humanist punishment

 In what concerns the methods of punishment, Humanism cannot agree to corporal punishments.
 This is because, driven by the innate human tendency for empathy, Humanism abhors violence and cruelty.
 It cannot stand the physical suffering of human beings.
-Indeed, most legislations today aim at a consistent and fair punishment rather than at a brutal one.
-The current scholarly opinion is that the certainty of being caught is more effective as a deterrent than the punishment itself10.
+Indeed, most legislation today aims at a consistent and fair punishment rather than a brutal one.
+The current scholarly opinion is that the certainty of being caught is more effective as a deterrent than the punishment itself3961.
+This is because people (especially people who are likely to get into trouble with the law) steeply discount the future and respond more to certain and immediate punishments than to hypothetical and delayed ones18.
+(Judges or juries may even be unwilling to convict offenders if punishments are set very high62.)
 The death penalty, too, is off limits for Humanism.
 This is because Humanism is convinced that humans are inherently prone to making mistakes, and this includes the judges.
-Thus, there is always the possibility that an innocent person is convicted of a crime, and executed11.
+Thus, there is always the possibility that an innocent person is convicted of a crime and executed63.
 This is an unbearable thought to Humanists.
-Therefore, Humanism opposes the death penalty.
+Besides, even the most brutal criminal is human, and hence, worthy of protection in Humanist eyes.

 Let us now discuss the justification for punishment.
-In ancient times (and still in some modern jurisdictions or in modern everyday thought), punishment is retributive: it aims to inflict harm on the perpetrators, with the idea that this harm makes up for the harm they caused.
-This position is difficult to defend from a Humanist point of view: Humanism aims to avoid harm, and a retribution adds more harm to this world.
-There is no logical reason why a man who killed another one would deserve punishment.
-The idea that this punishment would somehow “make up” for his deed, or that this would somehow “neutralize” the evilness of it has been created by us humans.
+In ancient times (and still in some modern jurisdictions or in modern everyday thought), punishment is retributive, meaning it aims to inflict harm on the perpetrators with the idea that this harm makes up for the harm caused.
+This position is difficult to defend from a Humanist point of view: Humanism aims to avoid harm, and retribution adds more harm to this world.
+There is no logical reason why a man who killed another one would deserve any punishment at all.
+The idea that this punishment would somehow “make up” for his deed, or somehow “neutralize” the evilness of it has been created by us humans.
 It exists merely in our minds.

-Humanism rather favors the consequentialist approach.
-This approach holds that the sole purpose of a punishment is the prevention of future offenses — both by the perpetrator and by someone else12.
-Thus, the consequentialist approach does not ask whether the perpetrator is really guilty in some ultimate sense.
-Rather, it asks what we have to do to make sure that the person does not offend again.
-By extension, we want to prevent the offender from justifying the deed, and from helping others to commit it.
-The necessary cure thus depends inherently on the reasons that made the perpetrator act, which can be diverse13.
+More in line with Humanism would be the consequentialist approach.
+This approach holds that the sole purpose of a punishment is the prevention of future offenses — both by the perpetrator and by someone else64.
+Thus, the consequentialist approach does not ask whether the perpetrator is guilty in some ultimate sense.
+For example, if someone hits someone else in rage, the consequentialist approach does not ask if that rage was justified.
+Rather, it asks what needs to happen to make sure that the person does not offend again.
+In this example, we would perhaps see whether the perpetrator has trouble controlling their emotions, and if so, what could be done to mitigate this, or whether the person is in an abusive environment and, accordingly, how they would benefit from exiting that environment.
+In general, Humanists want to prevent the offender not just from repeating the deed, but also, by extension, from justifying it and from helping others to commit similar offenses.

-If one finds oneself unable to convince the perpetrator to follow the law, one would finally have to force them to — for example by imprisoning them.
-Indeed, in cases where recidivism is likely and would cause considerable harm, a prison sentence may be the only means to prevent the perpetrator from reoffending.
-Prison sentences have to be used sparingly: Imprisoning people risks bringing them in contact with more dangerous criminals, is expensive, and may actually increase the risk of recidivism because it disrupts the social and professional life of the perpetrator.
-Different types of prisons would be needed for mere reprimanding detentions and for long-term detentions of dangerous individuals.
-Solitary confinement might have to be used for people who reoffend in prison — although this would have to be limited due to the risk for the health of the prisoner14.
-In any case, a prison sentence would have to end when the danger of reoffending has subsided — for example because the perpetrator has reached an age that makes an offense unlikely, or because they collaborate with the prosecution to identify or bring to terms other perpetrators.
-If the risk of recidivism remains unabated (for example in cases of fanaticism or the inability to control oneself), a life-long prison sentence may be necessary.
-These schemes could also be combined, for example by imprisoning someone who does not pay their fine, by prescribing an educational program for someone who has to find a job, by proposing work in prison to a prisoner, or by releasing a prisoner who has completed a voluntary educational program.
+Finally, there may be cases where one finds oneself unable to nudge the perpetrator to follow the law — for example, when the perpetrator reoffends, keeps insisting on the morality of his actions, or instigates others to follow suit.
+In such cases, one would finally have to force them to follow the law — for example, by imprisoning them.
+Indeed, in cases where recidivism is likely and would cause considerable harm, a prison sentence may be the only means to prevent the perpetrator from re-offending.
+However, prison sentences have to be used sparingly: Imprisoning people risks bringing them in contact with more dangerous criminals39, is expensive, and may actually increase the risk of recidivism because it disrupts the social and professional life of the perpetrator.
+In Buenos Aires, for example, the reoffending rate for prisoners is 22%, while it is 13% for those who merely had to wear an electronic tag (even when controlling for severity of the crime)39.
+In any case, a prison sentence should end when the danger of reoffending has subsided — for example, because the perpetrator has reached an age that makes an offense unlikely39 or because they collaborate with the prosecution to identify or bring to terms other perpetrators.
+If it becomes clear that the risk of recidivism remains unabated (for example in cases of fanaticism or the inability to control oneself), a life-long prison sentence may be necessary.
+These schemes could also be combined, for example, by imprisoning someone who does not pay their fine, by prescribing an educational program for someone who has to find a job, by proposing work in prison to a prisoner, or by releasing a prisoner who has completed a voluntary educational program68.

 We will later elaborate how this view on punishments goes hand in hand with the naturalistic view of the human brain that this book proposes.